ThinkJEPA: Empowering Latent World Models with Large Vision-Language Reasoning Model: Methodology

-For the basic setting, we follow standard V-JEPA downstream protocols~\cite{assran2025v} by feeding the predicted latent tokens into a task head for trajectory regression.
+\textbf{Joint prediction for downstream regression.} For the basic setting, we follow standard V-JEPA downstream protocols~\cite{assran2025v} by feeding the predicted latent tokens into a task head for trajectory regression.
 For long-horizon forecasting with recursive rollout (Sec.~\ref{sec:jepa_rollout}), we concatenate the past latents and the predicted future latents into a full-length token sequence, which is then fed to the temporal regression head to produce the target trajectories.